MackMaritimus/liammacksnyder/README.md

 - **Vercel** – Cloud platform for deployment and hosting

 ## 🚧 Work in Progress
 This site is still under development.
 I began building it in May 2025, focusing first on frontend layout and responsive design.
-The buttons for design and coding work are currently either linked to websites or nonfunctional.

-- “Coding Work” currently links to my GitHub archive repo
-- “Design Work” is not yet active but will feature original artwork and design work
+As of June, I've fully redesigned the homepage and the site is close to an MVP state.

 ## 🗄️ Code Archive Repo (WIP)
 The following link is a public GitHub archive of my coursework and personal projects, currently including SQL.
 Java, Python, and React Native work will be added soon.

 [github.com/MackMaritimus/Liam-Mack-Snyder-Dev-Archive](https://github.com/MackMaritimus/Liam-Mack-Snyder-Dev-Archive)

-## 🚫 Disclaimer:
-This sites code is open source, but the images and artwork are not.
-All rights for the images, found in the /public folder, are reserved.
-See ['public/LICENSE-ART'](public/LICENSE-ART) file for more information.